I have a system so I save time from tracking budget.

 - dark chocolate

-- probably will spend time (and eat out) with family who is coming from hong kong.
+- probably will spend time (and eat out) with overseas visitors

 - but i have nutritious and filling food ready for breakfast and lunches: